Capstone-SS-2020-PDX/Covid-19-MutualAid/.github/ISSUE_TEMPLATE/basic-issue-template.md

 ---

-# Proposed Change
+# Plan/Proposed Change

 # Why is this important

-# Additional Context
+# Additional Context/Questions